ibm-cloud-docs/openshift/faqs.md

 If an API key that is set for a region and resource group in your cluster is compromised, [delete it](/docs/account?topic=account-userapikey&interface=ui#delete_user_key) so that no further calls can be made by using the API key as authentication.
 For more information about securing access to the Kubernetes API server, see the [Kubernetes API server and etcd](/docs/openshift?topic=openshift-security#apiserver) security topic.

-## How do I rotate the cluster API key in the event of a leak?
+## How do I rotate the cluster API key if there is a leak?
 {: #faq_api_key_leak}
 {: faq}
 {: support}

-For instructions on how to rotate your API key, see [How do I rotate the cluster API key in the event of a leak?](/docs/openshift?topic=openshift-ts-troubleshoot-api-key-leak).
+For instructions on how to rotate your API key, see [How do I rotate the cluster API key if there is a leak?](/docs/openshift?topic=openshift-ts-troubleshoot-api-key-leak).

 ## Where can I find a list of security bulletins that affect my cluster?